Isaac Okoro NBA Preview vs. the Knicks

-Isaac Okoro and the rest of the Cleveland Cavaliers will be taking on the New York Knicks on Tuesday at 7:30 PM ET.
+The Cleveland Cavaliers, with Isaac Okoro, take on the New York Knicks at 7:30 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll break down Okoro's stats and trends, helping you with your prop bets.
+In this piece we'll break down Okoro's stats and trends, helping you make good picks on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.